Chinese Gift Guide for Kids: Culture, Language, and Fun Toys

 Recommended age: 13 years to adult.

 Despite a childhood of bullying, I have been learning to reclaim my Chinese name.
-For my 40th birthday, I got a personalized Chinese name necklace from Kinn Studio.
-I wear it layered with another gold necklace and have gotten many compliments from non-Chinese-speaking friends.
+I love my personalized Chinese name necklace from Kinn Studio!
+I wear it layered with another gold necklace and have gotten many compliments, even from friends who don’t speak Chinese.

 Although Etsy and other shops have more affordable options, I can’t comment on the quality.
 I also wanted to order from Kinn Studio to support an AAPI woman-owned small business.
 They also have jewelry in other Asian languages.